Hdoc1509/gh-actions.nvim/README.md

 ## LSP configuration

-The `gh-actions-expressions.ts-query-ls` module exports a configuration for `ts_query_ls` server in order to register the custom `is-gh-actions-file?` predicate used by this plugin.
+The `gh-actions.ts-query-ls` module exports a configuration for `ts_query_ls` server in order to register the custom `is-gh-actions-file?` predicate used by this plugin.